-By Alane Palmer, ND, CNC
+By Alane Stieglitz, ND, CNC

 C-reactive protein: CRP is a substance produced by the liver that raises the body’s inflammation levels.
 You may never know by looking at someone that their CRP levels are high.
-When it is elevated, it can lead to an increase in flares from inflammatory diseases like rheumatoid arthritis, lupus, Lyme, vasculitis, IBS, and even be a cancer marker.
+When it is elevated, it can increase flares from inflammatory conditions like rheumatoid arthritis (RA), lupus, Lyme, vasculitis, IBS, and even be a cancer marker.

 Phone : 678-372-2913

 Medical disclaimer: Nutritionally Yours is not a medical clinic.
 Testing cannot be used to diagnose, treat or cure any disease.
 All test results are to be used as educational materials and as a guide to help support your overall health and wellness.
 Always discuss health concerns with your medical doctor.
 We have a nutritionist, naturopath and a medical doctor on staff to help you feel your best.